A Hierarchical Shock Model of Ultra-High-Energy Cosmic Rays: Magnetic fields and maximum energy limits

 \subsection{Attaining microgauss magnetic fields}

 The crucial piece in this model is the high level of cosmic ray scattering that keeps the cosmic rays crossing the shock front and shortens the acceleration time.
 This requirement is usually expressed as the need for Bohm-like diffusion in magnetic fields of about 1\,$\mu$G on the length scales of 1\,pc to 10\,kpc, corresponding to the gyroradius of cosmic rays in the rigidity range of 1\,PV to 10\,EV.
-Although this length scale is too small to be constrained by observations in the outskirts of clusters and in filaments, we argue that this level of magnetic field strength could plausibly arise from the combined effects of several mechanisms, including the following three: galactic outflows in the early universe, cosmic ray streaming instabilities, and a small-scale dynamo driven by cosmic ray pressure gradients acting on density inhomogeneities.
+Although this length scale is too small to be constrained by observations in the outskirts of clusters and in filaments, we argue that this level of magnetic field strength could plausibly arise from the combined effects of several mechanisms, including the following three: galactic outflows in the early universe, cosmic ray streaming instabilities, and a small-scale dynamo\footnote{\citet{2006ApJ...642L...1M} considered the amplification of magnetic fields around galaxy clusters first by plasma instabilities at accretion shocks and then by dynamos.
+Our general approach is similar in spirit but differs in mechanism.
+We focus on streaming instabilities rather than the Weibel instability, and on a dynamo driven by cosmic ray pressure gradients rather than by generic turbulence or shear.} driven by cosmic ray pressure gradients acting on density inhomogeneities.
 However, the exact interplay of these processes remains uncertain.

 The first source of magnetic fields are the continuous galactic outflows, driven by supernova explosions, which have enriched the intergalactic medium with magnetic fields since the early universe ($z\sim 3$) before the large-scale structure formed \citep{2020MNRAS.498.3125P}.
 Even in the absence of the flux of cosmic rays accelerated at accretion shocks, the magnetic fields upstream of those shocks could be greater than 10\,nG. \citet{2020MNRAS.498.3125P} find in their simulation a magnetic field strength of 100\,nG at the virial radius ($\sim$200\,kpc) of Milky Way-like galaxies.
-This field provides the baseline level of magnetic field upstream of the accretion shocks to allow early-stage DSA.
+Although such results are often discussed in the context of the circumgalactic medium, the number density of galaxies was higher at high redshift, so their outflows magnetized large fractions of the proto-cluster IGM.
+This field provides the baseline level of magnetic field upstream of the accretion shocks to allow DSA and magnetic field amplification earlier and more efficiently than in a pristine IGM.
 The high metallicity in the outskirts of clusters implies that the gas was enriched with metals, magnetic fields, and cosmic rays over 10\,billion years ago \citep{2013Natur.502..656W}.